An LA Crime Story

 She drove west, into Silver lake.
 It was coming on to three in the morning.
 The convertible top of her car was down.
 She passed strip mall restaurants that were closed for the night: –Jitlada, Alegria, Al Wazir…

 She passed Yummie’s donuts.
-They were baking.
-That smell, that divine perfume wafted out.
+They started baking just about now.
+That fried dough smell, that divine perfume wafted out.
 Irresistible.
 It drew her in.
 Well, that and the sinewy young hunk who was sweeping up outside, preparing to open.
-He was wearing a T-shirt and jeans.
-Her favorite.

-She pulled into the strip mall and parked outside a Baskin Robbins.
+She pulled into the strip mall and parked outside the Baskin Robbins next door.
 A few people had gathered outside Yummie’s door, waiting for it to open.
 Rhea got out of her car and headed towards them and toward young Mr. Sinewy.

 Laurel Avenue